Skip to Main Content

 As with any sources for a research project, you must properly cite your images.
 Below are several quick guides to aid you in citing your sources.

-It is good practice that you identify yourself as an affiliate of the University of Colorado Colorado Springs and use UCCS official logos for any poster created while you are a student at UCCS.
-Do not create your own logo!
-This holds true with most universities, but check with your individual institution to see what their logo requirements are.
+It is good practice to identify yourself as an affiliate of the University of Colorado Colorado Springs and use UCCS official logos for any poster you create while you are a student at UCCS.